 The crankcase is made out of formers built up using laminations of 1/16-inch-thick ply that are then wrapped with two layers of 1/32-inch-thick ply with thin CA used to bond everything together.
 A lite-ply nose ring is glued to the front and sanded to blend with the cone, and then the entire structure is strengthened with a layer of glass cloth applied to the outside.
 More 1/16-inch-thick ply laminations are used to build the backplate, taking care to ensure that the rear bearing is centrally placed and does not bind with the rear of the motor.
 An outlet is required on the front underside of the mount for the three motor cables, but this can be hidden from view with a dummy crankcase sump screwed over the exit.
 With the motor now successfully mounted and hidden in its dummy crankcase, it was time to think about how to add the remaining detail.

-It was a relief to read that the Williams Bros. accessories were back in production.
+The Williams Bros. accessories are very popular and can be found online.
 The 2-inch, scale, Wasp cylinders used in the dummy engine come individually packaged and include the pushrods and cylinder base used to mount them on the plywood flange.
 The photo also shows the nuts and short lengths of screw threads glued into the flange former and spark-plug wires formed out of plastic pushrod tubing.
+There are other more modern radial engine parts available from 3D printing sources.

 A STROKE OF LUCK